-- Breast and ovarian cancers in same woman or family
+- Breast and ovarian cancers in the same woman or family

-- Two or more BRCA1 or BRCA2-related cancers in a single family member
+- Two or more BRCA1 or BRCA2-related cancers in one or more family members

-- Ashkenazi Jewish (Eastern European) ethnicity with a family history of breast or ovarian cancer
+- Ashkenazi Jewish (Eastern European) ethnicity and a personal history of breast cancer.

 How Is BRCA Testing Done?

-It is preferable that BRCA testing be done in a family member that has been diagnosed with cancer, typically breast or ovarian.
-If a BRCA mutation is not found, testing of other family members is not usually done.
+If a BRCA mutation is not found, testing of other family members without cancer is not usually helpful.
 However, if it is not possible to test a family member, and your risk is deemed high, BRCA testing is an option for you.

 How Much Will Having a BRCA Gene Mutation Increase My Cancer Risk?